-Anyone else a fan of sleep like I am?
-Despite really enjoying sleep and rest, for years it has been difficult to get to sleep at an early and reasonable time.
+Despite really enjoying sleep and rest, for years it had been difficult to get to sleep at an early and reasonable time.
 Growing up, in school, I would stay up studying for exams into the early morning thinking that was my most productive time.
 The house was quiet and there were minimal distractions.
-Then, as an adult working in the corporate world, there were always work deadlines to meet, or sometimes I would just feel like I didn’t have enough hours in the day, so night time would be the only time I could fit in “catching up”.
+Then, as an adult working in the corporate world as a management consultant, there were always work deadlines to meet, or sometimes I would just feel like I didn’t have enough hours in the day, so night time would be the only time I could fit in “catching up”.
 Night time seemed like the best time to get everything done in life.
 Except night time is when our bodies and minds should be resting.

 Give yourself do not disturb hours.

 This starts by setting your phone to silent or Do not Disturb for a set number of hours.
-Mine is set for 10pm-8am (to leave time in the morning for my morning routine sans phone).
+Mine is set for 10pm-7am.
 This way you won’t receive any notifications, will be less tempted to scroll or check your text messages.
 If you don’t hear your phone, you will be less likely to check it.

 The more you also let others know that you typically are unreachable during the set hours, you will also know that you will receive fewer communications during this time.